jackmarsh/Grovers-Algorithm/README.md

 ### Prerequisites

 This only requires numpy to run.
+If you want to visualise aspects of the algorithm (such as superposition collapse probabilities) you will need matplotlib too.
 To install open terminal/command line and type the following commands.

 ```
 pip install numpy